 When it comes to keeping birds away from your property, one of the most important steps is removing food sources and materials they would use to build a nest.
 An overflowing garden and tall grass is an inviting sanctuary for birds where they can find food and shelter.
 By taking the following steps below, you will be able to

+So, you’ve taken all the steps you possibly can, and the birds are still overstaying their welcome.
+Not to worry, Skedaddle is here to help.
 Skedaddle knows how important it is to protect your home from future unwanted guests.
 When it comes to dealing with messy pigeons, starlings and sparrows, exclusion is the most effective control method.
-Where possible a physical barrier that prevents birds from comfortably roosting and nesting will provide superior results.
 Our technicians develop and implement customized bird control measures to protect homes and property.
-Skedaddle wildlife specialists will often employ a combination of methods, depending on the unique characteristics of the situation, to keep birds out.
+Some of the most common exclusion products or technicians use are: